 Masking works by producing sound electronically, similar to that of softly blowing air, which is projected through speakers installed above the tiles in the ceiling.
 This sound is evenly distributed throughout the area being masked and can be adjusted to the individual privacy requirements in any given area.

 The masking sound is set one or two decibels above conversational speech.
 By doing this, masking allows conversations to take place without disturbing others, thereby alleviating distractions from unwanted sound and creating speech privacy.
-This leads to increased productivity and higher worker morale.
+This leads to increased productivity, reduced stress, and a more comfortable work environment.

 THE IMPORTANCE OF OFFICE ACOUSTICS:

-The importance of office acoustics has become a critical issue.
+A lot of thought and financial resources are dedicated to the design and aesthetics of the facility, but too often proper acoustics are either forgotten or red-lined.
 As trends continue to push traditional enclosed private offices out into the open plan as workstations, the issue of sound and the ability to control it has become paramount.
 The ability to concentrate is a key benefit that all employees must have if companies are to remain productive and operate at optimum levels.

 A recent report by The International Facility Management Association (IFMA) shows that over 80% of respondents currently use open plan/panel systems in their space planning.
 The use of workstations having thus defined the majority of corporate America, has forced system furniture manufacturers to stay abreast of important trends that affect the open plan.
 Whether addressing the ergonomics of a workstation, creating a better wire management system for electric and cabling flexibility, or providing acoustical comfort, manufacturers and their dealer distributors must provide answers to the problems their clients face.